Get Back To Exploring Oregon’s Outdoors

 Sandy Coastal Escapes

 Head west from Eugene to fill up on ocean air and sand.
 Florence is about an hour drive and offers tons of seaside adventure.
-Start the day north of Florence at the Sea Lion Caves, where hundreds of sea lions have made their home in “America’s Largest Sea Cave.”
-Continue up Highway 101 and discover Heceta Head Lighthouse, shining since 1892.
+Start the day with a stop in Florence’s Historic Old Town area for a cup of coffee and a bite to eat.
+Drive north along Highway 101 and discover Heceta Head Lighthouse, shining since 1892.
 Further up the coast sits Cape Perpetua, a viewpoint that sits at over 800 feet above sea level and boasts (in our humble opinion) the best view on Oregon Coast.
 Head back to Florence and order out a delicious lunch at one of the many local eateries before taking off south on 101 to explore the Oregon Dunes, a huge expanse of sand perfect for dune buggies and sandboarding.